andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/clicker.md

 ```

 - The component will also have access to an `formField` prop, with the formField object.
-- The component can also apply `...attributes` to the element that should receive the clas names configured for the `clickerElement` name space.
+- The component can also apply `...attributes` to the element that should receive the class names configured for the `clickerElement` name space.
 - The component will also have access to the `changesetWebform` object, which is contains the form settings, form fields and underlying changeset.

 Pass `displayComponent` as an object containing: